 1. Is the class offered through a university or college?
 If yes, proceed to #2.

 WHY?
 Many businesses offer classes “for college credit,” through partnerships with specific colleges and the American Council of Education (ACE).
 Examples of these businesses include Straighterline, ALEKS, CollegePlus, Lumerit, Sophia, Coursera, Study.com, etc. If you’re not planning to attend a college on that business’ partnership list, stop now.
 These courses rarely, if ever, transfer elsewhere.

 2. Is the university or college regionally accredited?
 If yes, proceed to #3.

 WHY?
 Colleges that are NOT regionally accredited (RA) almost never transfer into colleges that ARE regionally accredited.
 Public community colleges and universities ARE always regionally accredited, so the likelihood that they’d accept an NON-RA credit in transfer is tiny.
 Non RA colleges can be legitimate schools with different accreditation, but strictly in the question of future transfer, only choose RA courses in high school.
 Check accreditation for any college here: U.S. Department of Accreditation Database If you find that the college is not regionally accredited, stop now.

 3. Can regular college students pay for this course using federal financial aid?
 If yes, proceed to #4.

 WHY?
-Though you won’t be using financial aid with your high school student, courses that don’t qualify for financial aid are probably professional development or continuing education programs, which almost never transfer.
-Dig deeper.
-If the course doesn’t qualify, my advice is to stop now.
+Though you won’t be using financial aid with your high school student, courses that don’t qualify for financial aid are probably either professional development, continuing education, or offered through a college within a university that may not transfer well (Extension schools sometimes fall into this category).
+Dig deeper – this could get muddy and complicated.
+If the course doesn’t qualify for financial aid, my advice is to stop now.